simplex-chat/simplexmq/protocol/agent-protocol.md

 4. Bob sends `JOIN` command with the invitation as a parameter to agent B to accept the connection.
 5. Establishing Alice's SMP queue (with SMP protocol commands):
   - Agent B sends unauthenticated message to SMP queue with ephemeral key that will be used to authenticate commands to the queue, as described in SMP protocol.
-  - Agent A receives the KEY and secures the queue.
+  - Agent A receives the KEY and Bob's info.
+  - Agent A notifies Alice sending REQ notification with Bob's info.
+  - Alice accepts connection request with ACPT command.
+  - Agent A secures the queue.
   - Agent B tries sending authenticated SMP SEND command with agent `HELLO` message until it succeeds.
 Once it succeeds, Bob's agent "knows" the queue is secured.
 6. Agent B creates a new SMP queue on the server.
 7. Establish Bob's SMP queue:
   - Agent B sends `REPLY` message with the invitation to this 2nd queue to Alice's agent (via the 1st queue).
-  - Agent A having received this `REPLY` message sends unauthenticated message to SMP queue with Alice agent's ephemeral key that will be used to authenticate commands to the queue, as described in SMP protocol.
+  - Agent A having received this `REPLY` message sends unauthenticated message to SMP queue with Alice agent's ephemeral key that will be used to authenticate commands to the queue, as described in SMP protocol, and Alice's info.
-  - Bob's agent receives the key and secures the queue.
+  - Bob's agent receives the key and Alice's information and secures the queue.
+  - Bob's agent sends the notification `INFO` with Alice's information to Bob.
   - Alice's agent keeps sending `HELLO` message until it succeeds.
 8. Agents A and B notify Alice and Bob that connection is established.
   - Once sending `HELLO` succeeds, Alice's agent sends to Alice `CON` notification that confirms that now both parties can communicate.